apache/jackrabbit-site/README.md

 2. Review the site at `target/site/index.html`

-3. Commit and push your changes
+3. Commit and push your changes to the source files

 ### Automatic Deployment